-Listening to music can help you focus instead of getting frustrated as you approach that next financial reporting deadline.
+But listening to music at work can help you focus instead of getting frustrated as you approach that next financial reporting deadline.
 “Thinking in music” can also help you come up with new ideas on the job, because it sparks innovation.
 That's what it seems to have done for Albert Einstein, who once said, “If I were not a physicist, I would probably be a musician.
 I often think in music.
 I live my daydreams in music.”

-The question isn’t so much whether you listen to music at work, but how.
+So now the question is how you listen to music at work.
 And what do your coworkers think about the activity?

-As you don your earbuds or headphones, keep these quick tips in mind:
+As you don your earbuds or headphones — which you should, by the way — keep these quick tips in mind:

 - Keep the volume low so only you can hear your tunes.